 What should we do to ensure we are consulted by our college management about new working arrangements?

 While working practices such as rotas and timetables, methods of remote learning and support for learners will be different, changes should happen in consultation with NEU reps and members.
 Reps should ask to be consulted on all changes to working practices before they are implemented and to be part of arrangements for ongoing monitoring and review.
 Reps must be included in all staff communications in order to avoid breakdowns in communications whilst working from home.
 College managers should be asked to undertake, in consultation with reps, initiatives such as reviews of workload and work/life balance, stress surveys, and surveys on training needs relating to new working practices.
 The guidance (and Law) state that all health and safety reps be consulted whether in recognised or non-recognised workplaces.

 Where can I find NEU advice on safe working when in college?

 NEU advice on safe working on college premises is here.
 Where colleges work with LAs and schools to develop shared sites of working, this NEU advice may be relevant.
-Please note this may be updated in line with government aims to open colleges in September.
+Please note this may be updated in line with government aims.